PaulFarver/ahoy/README.md

 Our next order of business is to get our go server to run in a docker container.
 For that we will need to build a docker image, so that we have something to base our container on.

-> Write a dockerfile, that builds the go server
+> TASK: Write a dockerfile, that builds the go server

 You can build a docker image from a Dockerfile with `docker build .`